 Quick Notes on Film

-– After almost exactly one year absence, Hop from Illumination/Universal (and Relativity Media, if you remember them) returned to the film rankings.
+– After almost exactly a one-year absence, Hop, from Illumination/Universal (and Relativity Media, if you remember them), returned to the film rankings.
 It turns out, this year, on Easter weekend, the bunny movie did well.
 Hey, Universal and Disney, you both need a bunny movie for your streamer!

 For those keeping track, Apple TV+ hasn’t made a Nielsen Top Ten list since Ted Lasso back in November.

 Now that the last major streamer has had their earnings report, Antenna has released their publicly available version of their subscription tracking data.
 Here’s the key chart:

 As usual, Netflix is the biggest streamer with a fairly stable number of U.S. subscribers over the last two years.
 But that’s sort of the problem, as Netflix was expected by many to take over TV, not just be one of many players.
 (And yes, they’re still clearly the biggest!)